 The Public Interest Celebration is an annual event celebrating the social justice work students do in and alongside the community during the year.

-After a two year hiatus, this year’s Public Interest Celebration took place on May 20, 2022 on the UC Hastings Law campus, with some attending virtually.
+After a two year hiatus, this year’s Public Interest Celebration took place on May 20, 2022 on the UC Law SF campus, with some attending virtually.
 Faculty, staff, students, and their friends and family, joined together to recognize students who made tremendous impacts on the community through their work in our top-ranked clinics, student organizations, externship programs, and the pro bono program.

 Associate Dean for Experiential Learning, Co-Director of Public Interest and the Social Justice Center, and Clinical Professor of Law, Gail Silverstein hosted this year’s event.
 Professor Silverstein also teaches the Mediation Clinic for the Center for Negotiation and Dispute Resolution (CNDR).

 Student speakers included Allen Sin, Rosamaria Cavalho, Salina Isaq, and Nikayla Johnson, sharing their paths during law school, and commitment to public service work.
 Congrats to all the students in our programs, and social justice concentrators!